yumium/tech_notes/C++/A gentle introduction to C++.md

 }
 ```

 This way you don't need to qualify variables with `foo::bar` and also it won't pollute the global namespace.
+If I used `using namespace foo::bar;` then all test cases are put into the global namespace

 ### Stack vs. Heap memory